MarcLopezAvila/msw-testing/README.md

-# MSW Testing Worker and Server
+# MSW Worker and Server

 ## Example of usage MSW for testing